Is the Haredi Community Turning Inward or Outward?

 Outwardly, it seems that the Haredi community remains faithful to Torah as it understands it, while maintaining maximal opposition to modernity.
 Is that true?
 A new book focuses on some profound recent changes in the Haredi community.
 What does that teach us about our own religious Zionist path?

 One of the core differences between the religious Zionist community and the Haredi community involves their respective attitudes towards modernity.
 The emergence of modernity challenged the Orthodox Jewish community.
 Many asked, "How should we react?"
 Is modernity an enemy or a blessed challenge?
 In the face of this complex question, the Orthodox religious community split in two parts.
 The Haredi community concluded that modernity is a dangerous enemy, from which it is necessary to isolate oneself, with the possible exception of certain technological necessities.
 In contrast, the religious Zionist community saw in modernity part of God's world, and was prepared to examine carefully each aspect of modernity to determine what should be adopted and what should be rejected.
-There are subgroups within religious Zionism with different attitudes toward the proper measure of openness, but complete rejection of modernity is not a religious Zionist option.
+There are subgroups within religious Zionism with different attitudes toward the proper measure of openness, but complete rejection of modernity is not a religious Zionist option.This description of the two responses is clear and sharp, but there is one problem.
+It is not completely correct.
+A new, fascinating book, Strictly Kosher Reading, written by Dr. Yoel Finkelman, uncovers what is happening behind the scenes in the Haredi community.
+The book shows that the Haredi community's relationship with modernity is much more complex than what it presents outwardly.
+Practically speaking, Haredim do not succeed in cutting themselves off completely from modern content.
+In recent years, they are influenced profoundly by modern ways of thinking, and they have various ways of explaining that.

 There has already been much research examining the goings-on in the Haredi community, but Finkelman adopts a unique perspective.
 He chooses to focus on changes in Haredi the encounter with modernity by examining popular literature.
 In a deep, fascinating (and wonderfully documented) analysis, marked by fair and respectful prose, Dr. Finkelman identifies the ways in which the Haredi community is developing a diverse literature -- children's books, thriller novels, marriage guides, and parenting manuals -- many of which draw directly from Western culture and its principles.
 He systematically reveals and maps the ways that writers justify this borrowing of modern content (whether by claiming that it is already contained in Torah, by various unconvincing apologetic strategies , or even by explaining why in particular cases it is necessary to draw from a foreign culture [chapter 3]).
 This analysis leads to a discussion of modern literary styles within much of the Haredi community, and the rabbis’ attitudes toward this development (page 97), as well as discussions of biographies of great rabbis that include discussions of their personal weaknesses (parts of chapter 4), and more.
 In between the lines, there is a clear conclusion: the Haredi community has also discovered leisure, and it is fascinating to see how they are dealing with that.